kabaka/weechat-log-server/README.md

     * Move duplicate or complex tasks to Sinatra helpers.
     * Improve code organization.

+# Note

+Please ignore the `views`-branch.
+It shouldn't been pushed to the origin…

 # Thanks

 * [kabaka](https://github.com/kabaka) for this nice software